zhaoyao91/random-object-language/README.md

 ##### options

-- **dependsOn: array of string** - the other fields this field depends on. use dot format to reference a deep field. e.g.
+- **dependsOn: array of string** - the other FFs this field depends on. use dot format to reference a deep path. e.g.
-`outer.inner`.
+`[outer.inner]`.
 - **map: array of [key1, key2, ..., value]** - decide the actual FF based on the actual values of the depended fields. the sub arrays each have n+1 items: the first n items, the map keys, are the values of depended fields; the last one is the expected FF.